reputage/bluepea/docs/reference/api.md

 The fields descriptions are as follows:

 - *uid*  is the unique message id.
-This must be monotonically increasing for any paring of sender and recipient.
+This must be unique for any paring of sender and recipient.
 A useful ID scheme is the time based universal unique ID provided by the ```ioflo.aid.timing.tuuid()``` function.
 This uses time to order the UID up to microsecond intervals and then adds a random suffix to provide sub micro-second uniqueness.
 To generate a TUUID as in the examples use the function as follows:

 ```python
 from ioflo.aid.timing import tuuid